getsentry/sentry-kafka-schemas/README.md

 To stop using a development version of this repo in whichever service you're working on, you can reinstall Python dependencies in that repo.
 Most likely the command is `make install-py-dev`.

+## Schema ownership

+All topics definitions, schemas and examples should have a defined owner or multiple owners if shared.
+The CODEOWNERS file should be updated with this information whenever new schemas and topics are added.